fenago/pytest-quick-start-guide/preface.md

 **How This Book Is Organized**

-In Chapter 1, Getting Started with pytest, on page 1, you’ll install pytest and get it ready to use.
+In Lab 1, Getting Started with pytest, on page 1, you’ll install pytest and get it ready to use.
 You’ll then take one piece of the Tasks project—the data structure representing a single task (a namedtuple called Task)—and use it to test examples.
 You’ll learn how to run pytest with a handful of test files.